YuanHWang/YuanHWang.github.io/_pages/cv.md

 Honor & Scholarship
 ======
 * Galileo Circle Scholars: College of Science, The University of Arizona (2022)
-* Graduate Student Teaching Award: College of Science, The University of Arizona (2022)
+* Graduate Student Teaching Award: Department of Hydrology and Atmospheric Science, The University of Arizona (2022)
 * The Roots for Resilience Research Assistantships: Data Science Institute (DSI), The University of Arizona (2022 Spring)
 * Shlomo and Yael Neuman Graduate Scholarship in Hydrology: Department of Hydrology and Atmospheric Science, The University of Arizona (FY 2020-2021).
 * Tuition Scholarship: Department of Hydrology and Atmospheric Science, The University of Arizona (2018 Fall, 2020 Spring).